When is the W-3 worksheet used?

 If a W-3 worksheet was requested on a checksheet, submit your W-3 worksheet through the BDS checksheet response process.

-For voluntary meter requests, the W-3 worksheet and additional material can be submitted to the Water Available group by email, by mail, or in person.
+For voluntary meter requests, the W-3 worksheet and additional material can be submitted directly to the Water Available group.

 How do I schedule the work?